Life cycle assessment (LCA) framework definitions

-Disclaimer: This interactive graphic aims to provide a simple explanation of typical words and phrases used in the consideration of sustainability criteria and life cycle assessments of alternative marine fuels.
+Disclaimer: This list of relevant terms aims to provide a simple explanation of typical words and phrases used in the consideration of sustainability criteria and life cycle assessments of alternative marine fuels, as agreed by members of the Global Industry Alliance to Support Low Carbon Shipping (Low Carbon GIA).
 However, no representation or warranty, express or implied, is made as to its accuracy or completeness.
-The terms as defined are in no way to be considered “agreed definitions” from an IMO perspective, and do not imply the expression of any opinion whatsoever on the part of the IMO.
+It is a non-exhaustive list and the terms as explained are in no way to be considered “agreed definitions” from an IMO perspective, and do not imply the expression of any opinion whatsoever on the part of the IMO.
+For definitions, refer to ISO 14040/44 as appropriate.

-This is a standardised framework (set out in ISO 14040/44) that allows compilation and evaluation of the inputs, outputs, and the potential environmental impacts of a product system throughout its lifecycle.
-There are four steps:
+This is a standardised framework (set out in ISO 14040/44) that allows compilation and evaluation of the inputs, outputs, and the potential environmental impacts of a product system throughout its life cycle.
+LCA is based on four main phases:

 - Inventory analysis